 Every surgical procedure has different types of complications and must be considered when evaluating the risks and benefits of a certain management plan.
-During tracheostomy, common short-term complications comprise hemorrhage, loss of airway and injury to adjacent structures.
-The severity and frequency of these incidences depends on numerous factors including, experience, skill of the surgeon, patient physiologic factors and anatomic variations.
-Complications of this procedure have been decreased with developments in operational expertise and improvements in intensive care.
-Comparison between emergency tracheostomy and elective tracheostomy has been performed are limited as most of the studies are centered on comparing complications of percutaneous dilatational tracheostomy (PDT) and surgical tracheostomy.
+During tracheostomy, common short-term complications comprise hemorrhage, loss of airway and injury to adjacent structures.11 The severity and frequency of these incidences depends on numerous factors including, experience, skill of the surgeon, patient physiologic factors and anatomic variations.
+Complications of this procedure have been decreased with developments in operational expertise and improvements in intensive care.12 Comparison between emergency tracheostomy and elective tracheostomy has been performed are limited as most of the studies are centered on comparing complications of percutaneous dilatational tracheostomy (PDT) and surgical tracheostomy.

 In our study there was male predominance.
 Shahabi et al reported the same finding, with male female ratio 3:1.
-The rate of severe hemorrhage is 3% in group A and 20% in group B as compare to hemorrhage rate of 6 %.
-The reason is that Shahabi et al have given combine rate of primary hemorrhage in the emergency and elective tracheostomy whereas this study has calculated the rate of haemorrhage separately for emergency and elective tracheostomy.
-The same study has calculated the rate of haemorrhage separately for emergency and elective tracheostomy.
+The rate of severe hemorrhage is 3% in group A and 20% in group B as compare to hemorrhage rate of 6 %.13 The reason is that Shahabi et al have given combine rate of primary hemorrhage in the emergency and elective tracheostomy whereas this study has calculated the rate of haemorrhage separately for emergency and elective tracheostomy.13